CLI Reference for ETLs

 393c6706efb128fbc442d3f7d084a426

-Transform object to output file
+Transform object and save to file

 $ ais etl object transformer-md5 ais://shards/shard-0.tar output.txt